ryantd42/NY-Legislative-Git/2023/A4058B-2023/bill.md

   ___________

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee on Agriculture
+ Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee  on  Agriculture  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the general business law,  in  relation  to  prohibiting online  pet dealers from leasing and financing the sale or adoption of an animal
+ AN  ACT  to  amend  the general business law, in relation to prohibiting contracts for the purchase or financing of a dog, cat, or rabbit  from including provisions allowing repossession of the animal

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The general business law is amended by adding a new section 753-g to read as follows:
+Section 753-e of the general  business  law,  as  added  by chapter 272 of the laws of 2018, is amended to read as follows:
-  §  753-G.  PROHIBITION OF LEASING OR FINANCING THE SALE OR ADOPTION OF AN ANIMAL.
-1. AN ONLINE PET RETAILER SHALL NOT  OFFER,  BROKER,  MAKE  A REFERRAL  FOR,  OR OTHERWISE FACILITATE A LOAN OR OTHER FINANCING OPTION FOR THE ADOPTION OR SALE OF A DOG, CAT OR RABBIT.
-  2. FOR THE PURPOSES OF THIS SECTION, "ONLINE  PET  RETAILER"  MEANS  A PERSON  ENGAGED  IN  THE  BUSINESS  OF SELLING DOGS, CATS OR RABBITS, AT RETAIL, ONLINE THROUGH AN INTERNET WEBSITE.
-  3. THIS SECTION SHALL NOT APPLY TO A LOAN OR  OTHER  FINANCING  OPTION FOR THE PURCHASE OF A SERVICE ANIMAL.
+  §  753-e.
+Prohibited contracts.
+No contract for the purchase of a dog [or a], cat, OR RABBIT, or the financing of such purchase shall  include any  provisions  which authorize the use of a dog [or a], cat, OR RABBIT as security where such dog [or], cat, OR RABBIT may  be  repossessed  by the  seller  or lender contingent on the purchaser making payments under such contract.
+Provided, however, nothing in this section shall prohibit the purchase of a dog [or], cat, OR RABBIT through an unsecured personal loan, nor be construed to limit the enforcement of other  provisions  of this article, article [twenty-six-a] TWENTY-SIX-A of the agriculture and markets law or other rights or remedies which are otherwise available to all  parties  under any other law.
+THE PROVISIONS OF THIS SECTION SHALL APPLY TO THE SALE OF A DOG, CAT, OR RABBIT THROUGH AN ONLINE WEBSITE.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02748-01-3
+  LBD02748-02-3